A Company of Authors

 No Registration Required

 This program is hosted by Peter Stansky, Field Professor of History, Emeritus, Stanford.
 Drop in, or even better, indulge yourself by spending the entire afternoon in the company of these bright, entertaining, and stimulating writers.
-At the event, the Stanford Bookstore will sell books at a 10-percent discount, and authors will sign copies.
-Please note, the schedule is subject to change.
+At the event, the Stanford Bookstore will sell books at a 10 percent discount, and authors will sign copies.
+Please note, the schedule and author list are subject to change.
 Light refreshments will be served.

-This event is co-sponsored by Stanford Continuing Studies, Stanford Humanities Center, and the Stanford Bookstore.
+This program is co-sponsored by Stanford Continuing Studies and the Stanford Humanities Center.
+Special thanks to the Stanford Bookstore.

 - View Map Location: